Neighbor to Neighbor

 phases of grantmaking.

-The 2018 Youth Grantmaking Board focused on funding established 501(c)(3) nonprofit organizations, or those under the fiscal sponsorship of 501(c)(3) nonprofit organizations, focused on advocacy and organizing for immigrants and refugees in the King County area.
+The 2020 Youth Grantmaking Board invited proposals from established 501(c)(3) nonprofit organizations, or those under the fiscal sponsorship of 501(c)(3) nonprofit organizations, focused on focused on two complimentary Seattle Foundation priorities, Climate Justice and Catalyzing Community.

 Communities of Opportunity Systems and Policy Change